 Cages with wheels are helpful if you plan on moving the cage from time to time.
 Cages with a metal grate positioned above a removable tray are also optimal for cleaning.
 Cage covers help with nighttime sleeping as a Jenday requires 10-12 hours of quality restful sleep each night.

 Jenday Conure Food:

 Pellets are an important part of your Jenday’s diet.
 Some owners feed their birds a diet based in seeds and nuts.
 This is a good way to kill your bird.
 Sorry, it’s true.
 Seeds and nuts have a high fat content.
 Too much fat and your Jenday will be susceptible to fatty liver disease, a weakened immune system, cancer and more.

 Save the seeds and nuts for treats.
-Instead, feed your bird a diet based in organic pellets.
-Organic will ensure they’re free of pesticides, a common cause of illness in birds.
+Instead, feed your bird a diet based in natural pellets.
+Natural will ensure they’re free of pesticides, a common cause of illness in birds.
 Also seek to provide pellets to your Jenday that are free of added colors and sugars.